ettebaDwop/dareyProject5/ClientServerArchy with MYSQL.md

 # CLIENT-SERVER ARCHITECTURE WITH MYSQL
-Project Overview
+### Project Overview
-TASK – Implement a Client Server Architecture using MySQL Database Management System (DBMS).
+In this project our task would be to implement a Client Server Architecture using MySQL Database Management System (DBMS).
+Here two EC2 virtual servers would be located in the same local virtual network, so that they can communicate to each other using local IP addresses.
+###

-### Steps
+### Implementation
 Run the commands after opening up the terminal and connecting to EC2 instance:

 `sudo apt update`